+Child Care Health, Nutrition and Safety

+.5 uni

-Child Care Health, Nutrition and Safety 0.5 unit An examination of health, nutrition and safety, as they relate to the care of young children.
+An examination of health, nutrition and safety, as they relate to the care of young children.
 Topics include environmental influences on health, nutritional needs, feeding issues, menu planning, food safety, and development of healthy behaviours from infancy to young school age children.
-A recognized safe food handling certification program is incorporated for those students who require it.
-Note: This course may not be counted for credit for the BScAHN.

-The Cultural Context of Dietetics in Canada 0.5 unit Prerequisite: permission of the instructor
+The Cultural Context of Dietetics in Canada